-Here’s an article that caught our eye over at the Christian Science Monitor, “Mom to Dad: ‘Think Jimmy’s Doing O.K. at Camp?'”
+Here’s an interesting article that caught our eye over at the Christian Science Monitor, “Mom to Dad: ‘Think Jimmy’s Doing O.K. at Camp?'”
 It’s a short piece written by Dave Horn about his time as an overnight camp counselor in the 60s.
 While parents today have online photo galleries and blogs to see how their children are doing at camp, he notes just a few years ago there were only letters.
 Parents had to mostly wonder and wait to find out about their camper’s camp experience.

 But what if the campers didn’t write home much?
 After all, they’re having too much fun to stop and write a letter.
 Camps helped by asking the camper’s counselors to write quick notes to parents, reassuring them that all is well at camp (a tradition Rockbrook still follows).
 To help his young campers even more, Dave Horn turned this letter writing into a game.
 He had each camper take turns playing the “boss” and dictating a letter home.
 The camper would sit down and recite what he wanted to tell his parents and Dave would type it out on his portable typewriter.
 In this case, 1960s technology helping kids communicate from overnight camp.